econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 [a NAT gateway in each Availability Zone][az-specific nat gateways] to ensure high resilience.
-To avoid [VPC quota] exhaustion for multiple indexer deployments, networking resources associated with the indexer are thus abstracted into a [VPC]-specific stack at `vpc.cfn.yaml`, whose resources can be re-used across multiple indexer deployments via [cross-stack references].
+To avoid [VPC quota] exhaustion for multiple indexer deployments, networking resources associated with the indexer are thus abstracted into a [VPC]-specific [stack template][template file] at `vpc.cfn.yaml`, whose resources can be re-used across multiple indexer deployments via [cross-stack references].

 The VPC stack contains a [private and public subnet] for each [Availability Zone] (AZ), with each public subnet sharing a common